A Multilevel Monte Carlo Estimator for Matrix Multiplication: Inner product

 where $\mathbb{E}$, and also $\mathbb{V}$ that appears in the sequel, (without subscripts) denote respectively the expectation and the variance under $\mathcal{L}_{\mathbf{a}}$, $\mathcal{L}_{\mathbf{b}}$ and $\xi^{u}$.
 The last term in \eqref{eqn:mse1}, for a fixed $L$, characterizes the bias and can be bounded by

-where the first inequality is due to Jensen's inequality and the last one due to \eqref{eqn:eqvar}.
-The first term in \eqref{eqn:mse1} is simply the variance due to the MC simulation and can be bounded in terms of $N$ as
+where { the first inequality comes from Jensen's inequality, that is $\mathbb{E}[X]^2\leq \mathbb{E}[X^2]$ for arbitrary random variable $X$,} the second inequality is due to the Lipchitz continuity of $f$ and the last one due to \eqref{eqn:eqvar}.
+The first term in \eqref{eqn:mse1} is simply the variance from the MC simulation and can be bounded in terms of $N$ as

 Overall, as in \cite{Giles08}, the MSE varies in terms of $\frac{1}{M^L}$ and $\frac{1}{N}$.
-Meanwhile, the complexity is in terms of $N2^L$, for integer $N$ to be determined.
+This is still true even if we sample based on the optimal sampling probability \eqref{eqn:optpro}.
+Meanwhile, the complexity is in terms of $NM^L$, for an integer $N$ to be determined.